theratioproject/simple/doc/Variables.md

 # Variables.
 Variables are  placeholders for values which can be strings, array / List, number, boolean etc.

-## Declaring varibles in simple.
+## Declaring varibles in simple-lang.
-In SIMPLE, variables are defined without any prefix.
+In simple-lang, variables are defined without any prefix.
 I mean, we don't have to add a prefix like JavaScript's`let` or C's `int` etc. We have different variable types or do I say data structures that enable us determine the type ofvariable we're declaring.
 We have:
 + string
 + number
 + List
 + boolean
 Below, is a code block that shows the variable declaration of all listed variable types.
 ```
-name = "SIMPLE" # String variable declaration.
+name = "simple-lang" # String variable declaration.
 age = 1 # Number variable declaration.
 List = ["s", "I", "M", "P", "L", "E"] # List type declaration.
 fake = False # boolean.